Top 10 Payroll Challenges HR Teams Face & How To Fix

 Manual payroll refers to processing employee salaries, deductions, and statutory contributions by hand or using spreadsheets.

-Many SMEs still choose manual payroll because it seems cheaper or familiar.
+Many SMEs still choose manual payroll because it seems cheaper or more familiar.
 Nevertheless, it carries risks and becomes less sustainable as the business grows.

 How Manual Payroll Works?